jlangch/venice/doc/readme/profiling.md

 * [Benchmarks with JMH](#benchmarks-with-jmh)

-All benchmarks and profiling did run on a 2017 MacBook Pro (Core i7 2.8 GHz) with a Java 11 server VM.
+All benchmarks and profiling did run on a 2017 MacBook Pro (Mac OSX, Core i7 2.8 GHz) with a Java 11 server VM.

 ## Benchmark